khamidieh/predict_tc/README.md

 For detailed information about this project please see my paper at:

 This readme file shows you how to set up and make predictions.
 Step (6) shows you how to download the data.
-If you just want to  download the data, run steps 1 through 4, skip step 5, and then go to step 6.
+If you just want to  download the data, just run step (1), (4), and (6).

 ------------------------------------------------------------------------------------------------------------------------------------

 **Step (1)**

 Go to https://cloud.r-project.org/ to install the latest version of R.

 **Step (2)**

 Once R has been installed, you need two R packages.
 Open up the R gui and run the following command.
 If a pop up window opens up with the title "Secure CRAN mirror", just pick "0-Cloud [https]" and hit OK.
 ```r
 install.packages(c("ranger","CHNOSZ"))